Le Sueur-Henderson Secondary School: School system

 The Le Sueur-Henderson School System consists of Park Elementary School and Le Sueur-Henderson Secondary School in Le Sueur and Hilltop Elementary School in Henderson.

 Each of these schools service their own division of the system from (Kindergarten-12th grade).
-Park Elementary School serves Kindergarten-3rd grade; Hilltop serves 4th–5th grade; Le Sueur-Henderson Secondary School serves 6th–12th grade.
+Park Elementary School serves Kindergarten-5th grade; Hilltop currently serves as an Alternative Learning Center since 2023-24 school year after previously serving as a 4th–5th grade elementary school; Le Sueur-Henderson Secondary School serves 6th–12th grade.
+Opening for the 2024- 2025 school year will be a new elementary school called Le Sueur- Henderson Elementary School.
+The school will be located next to the high school but will not be connected.

 History

 The establishment that is now Le Sueur-Henderson Secondary School was founded in 1885.
-However before its merger, the current establishment was simply named Le Sueur Secondary School.
+However, before its merger, the current establishment was simply named Le Sueur Secondary School.

 Henderson High School had fully existed as an independent high school until 1986 when it had merged its athletics, Henderson Tigers, with nearby Arlington-Green Isle, Sibley East Bengals.
-This had marked the beginning of Henderson’s loss of independence as in 1990 they had joined to form Le Sueur-Henderson School District and finally, in 1992, Henderson High School closed and consolidated with Le Sueur Secondary School forming the current Le Sueur-Henderson Secondary School.
+This had marked the beginning of Henderson's loss of independence as in 1990 they had joined to form Le Sueur-Henderson School District and finally, in 1992, Henderson High School closed and consolidated with Le Sueur Secondary School forming the current Le Sueur-Henderson Secondary School.